DS4SD/deepsearch-nlp-annotator-api-example/docs/models/Scispacy.md

 ScispaCy has multiple models which are tuned for finding different entities.
 A full list is available on the page https://allenai.github.io/scispacy/.
 When a model is enabled in the example API, its entities are available for the text annotations.

+Note that some models might require a non-trivial amount of memory for loading and running.
+When enabling more models, make sure to increase the memory limits of your environment accordingly.

 ## Querying Annotator Capabilities